Moonlight Ski & Snowshoe Dinner Tours

 Annual Nordic Ski Swap

 Bring your used Nordic and Telemark equipment to the Crested Butte Nordic Council's annual Ski Swap for a 20% consignment, and shop among hundreds of great new and used bargains!
 Snowshoes, clothing, and accessories on sale too!
 Proceeds from your consignment benefit the Crested Butte Nordic Council.
-The Ski Swap is scheduled for Saturday, November 8th, from 9am to 2pm.
+The Ski Swap is scheduled for Saturday, October 23rd and 24th, 2015.
 Visit the Crested Butte Nordic Center website for more information or call (970) 349-1707.

 Alley Loop Marathon

-The 29th annual Alley Loop Nordic Marathon is scheduled for February 7, 2015.
+The 31st annual Alley Loop Nordic Marathon is scheduled for February 4th, 2017.
 This event is not only the highest-altitude Nordic marathon in the United States, it also reflects the athletic and free-spirited nature of Crested Butte.
-This American Birkebeiner qualifying race, Colorado Cup Series Race, and Crested Butte's largest costume party, starts and finishes in the heart of Crested Butte's Elk Avenue, one of Colorado's largest National Historic Districts.
-The race winds its way through streets, alleyways and the extensive Nordic trail system located on the outskirts of this historic mining town.
+This American Birkebeiner qualifier, with a twist… the Alley Loop is also Crested Butte’s largest costume party and one of the biggest nordic ski races in the state of Colorado.
+The Alley Loop’s unique course starts and finishes in the heart of downtown Crested Butte.
+In between, it meanders through snow-lined alleys, behind false-fronted stores and restaurants, over footbridges and alongside residences.
+The course then heads out to the immaculately groomed nordic trails located on the outskirts of this historic mining town.

 Mardi Gras in Colorado?
 It's not as outlandish as it may seem.
 While traditional Mardi Gras celebratory bashes will be plentiful, Crested Butte is celebrating this traditional French holiday in its own special way again this year.
 Skiers and snowboarders and carnival lovers alike are invited to join the fun in Crested Butte during Mardi Gras, as the town prepares to send off Fat Tuesday with a bang.